In 2019, only 3% of eCommerce website visits converted into purchases.

 - Optimize for mobile: 70% of global online sales are made via mobile devices.
 Faster-loading times, optimized images and disabled pop-ups on mobile sites mean fewer obstacles for customers to finish their purchase.

 - Use retargeting marketing: A retargeting is a strategy of marketing products online to people who have already visited your eShop and looked at said products.
-Stats show that visitors that are retargeted with display ads are 70% more likely to convert – that is, to return and complete the purchase.
+Customers that have been retargeted show up to 50%-60% likelihood of converting.

 - Send email reminders: If your eCommerce website requires users to register in order to make purchases, you likely have their email address in your database.
 Create an elaborate email campaign of reminding them that they have not completed their purchase.
 Some platforms like Shopify have built-in email reminders.